ONSdigital/pyshiny_govstyle/docs/contributor_guide/CODE_OF_CONDUCT.md

 Where this Code of Conduct says:

 - "Project", we mean this repository `pyshinygovstyle` ;
-- "Maintainer", we mean active developers of the primary project team(s) behind `ONS`; and
+- "Maintainer", we mean active developers of the primary project team(s) behind `ONS Digital`; and
-- "Leadership", we mean `ONS` organisation owners, line managers, and other leadership within HMG.
+- "Leadership", we mean `ONS Digital` organisation owners, line managers, and other leadership within HMG.

 ### Our Pledge